Tobacco Prevention and Control Program: Local Efforts

 Learn more about local efforts below.

-15 tobacco-free coalitions work in Wisconsin, covering 57 of the state’s 72 counties.
-If you are interested in coalition efforts in your community, please contact your local coalition or Vicki Huntington, Section Chief, Wisconsin Department of Health Services, at 608-267-3823.
+The 16 tobacco-free alliances work with public health partners to provide coverage across the state.
+If you are interested in alliance efforts in your community, please contact Tana Feiner, Section Chief, Wisconsin Department of Health Services, at 608-267-3823.

 Tobacco is not an equal opportunity killer.
 In fact, tobacco has a greater impact on many Wisconsin populations, including low income groups and racial and ethnic groups.

-To address these differences in tobacco use and exposure, the Wisconsin Tobacco Prevention and Control Program currently supports five networks to implement culturally appropriate activities:
+To address these differences in tobacco use and exposure, the Wisconsin Tobacco Prevention and Control Program requires all alliances who receive funding from the program to work with populations disparately impacted by tobacco and implement culturally appropriate activities in their work.

-For more information, contact Marlo Miura, Policy Coordinator, Wisconsin Department of Health Services, at 608-266-2206.
+For more information, contact Teale Greylord, Disparities Coordinator, Wisconsin Department of Health Services.